HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 ```

-Copy contents to the config file
+Copy contents to the config file and save it.

 ---